maxint-rd/TM16xx/README.md

   // do your other things
 }
 ```
 Some [TM16xx chips](#tm16xx-chip-features) support multiple simultaneous key presses.
 To implement a shift key, you can use the isPressed() function.
-See [TM16xxButtons.h](/src/TM16xxButtons.h) for the provided methods and the [Button clicks example](/examples/TM16xxButtons_clicks) for more information.
+See the [TM16xxButtons class reference]([/src/TM16xxButtons.h](https://github.com/maxint-rd/TM16xx/wiki/TM16xxButtons-class-reference)) for full documentation of the provided methods and see the [Button clicks example](/examples/TM16xxButtons_clicks) for a demonstration of how the class can be used.

 ## New in this library